 Featured Image: “United States House of Representatives 2017” is a Wikimedia Commons image place in the public domain.

-The post "My Un-Representative" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2017/03/un-representative/) on March 7, 2017.
+The post "My Un-Representative" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2017/03/un-representative/) on March 7, 2017.